 SF0125 § 29-105 provides that the courts of Wyoming shall have jurisdiction to hear claims in both law and equity relating to Blockchain Assets, including those arising from the WY-UCC.
 Further, section 29-103(f) provides that a Blockchain Asset is located in Wyoming if the Blockchain Asset “is held by a Wyoming custodian, the debtor or secured party is physically located in Wyoming or the debtor or secured party is incorporated or organized in Wyoming.”
 These two provisions offer a jurisdictional hook in which secured parties may avail themselves of the WY-UCC, as amended by SF0125.
 If the Blockchain Asset is held by a custodian located in Wyoming, or either the secured party or the debtor is located or organized in Wyoming, then a secured party could avail itself of the benefits of the WY-UCC (as amended by SF0125) in a Wyoming court.
 However, regardless of the jurisdictional provisions in SF0125, courts, located in Wyoming or otherwise, may be unwilling to apply the WY-UCC as amended by SF0125 when adjudicating claims because of the choice of law rules found in the WY-UCC and UCC.
 For example, a judge in another state such as New York would begin a choice of law analysis by opening the New York version of the UCC, not the Wyoming version of the UCC.
 Further, a court may be subject to the mandatory choice of law rules in the UCC designed to protect third-party interests.
 As a result, secured parties may find their security interests in Blockchain Assets unperfected if a court does not apply Wyoming law.

 The UCC, including the WY-UCC, has its own intricate choice-of-law rules, and the presence of a non-uniform provision in one jurisdiction does not require courts to recognize or defer to it.
-Section 9-301 of the UCC and WY-UCC provides that “while a debtor is located in a jurisdiction, the local law of that jurisdiction governs perfection, the effect of perfection or nonperfection, and the priority of a security interest in collateral.”
+Section 9-301 of the UCC and WY-UCC provides that “except as otherwise provided in this section, while a debtor is located in a jurisdiction, the local law of that jurisdiction governs perfection, the effect of perfection or nonperfection, and the priority of a security interest in collateral.”
 When determining the location of a debtor, the UCC provides that: